mindelements/mindelements.github.io/README.md

 ### Mind Elements

-Mind Elements App is a collection of tools targetted towards helping users or students to learn new things.
+Mind Elements App is a collection of tools targeted towards helping users or students to learn new things.
 If the user have internal or external certifications that needs to be passed in a company, or a course that needs to be learned quickly in order to pass the exams, the tools provided here will help accomplish that.

 The Mind Elements App  currently offers two tools: